laurabenestan/Lobster-assigner/script-erratum.md

 Additionally, we can requested if we want to keep only the markers present in all populations.
 Here, in order to reproduce the same results than the paper **we kept all the 10156 markers**, even if some markers are not missing in some populations.
 To do so, we specified `common.markers = FALSE`.

 3) Do not correct for LD
 Some of the resulting SNPs are positioned on the same 90 pb read.
 Here, to make the approach reproducible in a pipeline, we evaluated linkage disequilibrium impact on the assignment analysis by using three LD grouping analysis: i) all the markers along the read, independent of their position, ii) the first marker on the read and iii) one marker randomly selected along the read.
-However, as for Benestan et al paper, **all SNPs were kept even if there were positionned on the same loci**, we specified `snp.LD = NULL`.
+However, as for Benestan et al paper, **all SNPs were kept even if there were positionned on the same loci**, we specified `snp.ld = NULL`.

 4) Use THL method with 50% of the individuals
 To reproduce the analysis of Benestan et al. 2015,  we **performed the population assignment test with a THL threshold of 50 %** using the argument `THL = 0.5`.
 The samples were randomly partitioned, without replacement, into training and holdout samples.
 The training datasets markers were ranked based on their decreasing global FST.